DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

 ---
 title: Adding users to an organisation
-description: Giving support users the ability to add provider users to Publish
+description: Giving support users the ability to add users to an organisation
 date: 2022-06-22
 screenshots:
   items: